jtbattle/wangemu/wvdutil/wvdutil_readme.txt

 Jim Battle
-October 2008
+October, 2011

-Version 1.2 of wvdutil was developed using python 2.5 under Windows XP.
+Version 1.4 of wvdutil was developed using python 2.7 under Windows 7.
-It should run on other platforms, but it hasn't been tested. wvdutil_1.2.zip contains the main program, wvdutil.py, and some library routines in wvdlib.py and wvfilelist.py.
+It should run on other platforms, but it hasn't been tested. wvdutil_1.4.zip contains the main program, wvdutil.py, and some library routines in wvdlib.py and wvfilelist.py.

-New features in version 1.2:
+New features in version 1.4:

-    - can operate on large disks that are compatible with intelligent disk controllers, namely disks with >32K sectors per platter, and disks with multiple addressible platters.
+    - new "scan" command to scan the list and determine where files and file fragments are, irrespective of the catalog, or if the disk has no catalog.

-    - in the wvdutil shell, the output of commands can be piped to "more", eg: dump 0 1023 | more
+    - the "cat" command now sorts the output by filename by default, and takes optional flags to allow sorting by disk location, file size, and to reverse the order of any of these.

-    - redirection operators (">", ">>", and "|") no longer need to be
+    - "list <filename>" now also allows "list <start> <end>" to list the contents of sectors, one sector at a time, irrespective of any file boundaries.

-      surrounded by whitespace to be recognized.
-For example, the following example now works as expected:
+    - the "compare" command now takes an optional -v (-verbose) flag, which will show the first mismatching line of a BASIC program. the command used to only check for binary exact equality, which is fast and simple, but which isn't foolproof, as most sectors of the program have don't-care bytes after the EOB/EOD byte.

-           cat>x
+    - "check" command much more thorough about finding problems

-    - some commands now have convenience aliases: exit      -> quit cat       -> catalog, dir, ls protect   -> prot unprotect -> unprot
+    - more robust operation when inspecting corrupted disks and disks which have no catalog

-    - bugs eradication
+    - if you modify the disk and then exit, the program will prompt to ask if you want to save the image before exiting.

 To operate on "disk.wvd", launch it like this: